 One of the most common myths about weight training for women is that weight training reduces breast size and creates a flat manly looking chest.
-This misconception has prevented many women from incorporating weight training into their quests to lose weight and firm up their bodies.
-A practice that inevitably leads to failure as weight training is without question the most effective way to really tone up and develop a tight body.
+Even today in the 21st Century when we have access to so much in the way on information, the idea of weight training reducing breast size persists.
+The flat out answer is no, weight training does not reduce breast size in women.
+And this misconception has unfortunately prevented so many women from incorporating weight training into their quests to lose weight and firm up their bodies.
+And instead driving them towards aerobic exercises and extremely light weight training.
+Practice that inevitably lead to failure as intense weight training is without question the most effective way to increase muscle definition, tone up and develop a tight body.
 But what about the prospect of becoming flat chested?
 To answer that I can honestly say that unless you plan on starving yourself or using anabolic steroids, women have little to worry about in terms of their breasts getting smaller from weight training.
 In fact most tend to see a slight increase over time!

 Weight training properly executed with sufficient intensity, adequate rest and nutrition will bring about an increase in muscle size of any part of the body that is being worked.
 This holds true whether it be it the pectoralis muscles of the chest (or pecs as many call them) or the muscles of your arms and legs.
 The way that this process (hypertrophy) works is that individual muscle fibers will get bigger (slightly bigger, that is, you won’t see mountains of muscle sprout on a woman without the use of anabolic steroids as it takes men with ten times more testosterone, years upon years to develop a muscular physique) or they will split and then get slightly bigger.
 The fibers of your pectoral muscles are all constituents of skeletal muscle whereas breast tissue is made up of sex specific adipose tissue (fat), ligaments, connective tissue and mammary glands.
 There are no skeletal muscle fibers found in the breasts as they simply sit directly over the pectoralis muscles.
 Weight training therefore can have no direct effect on them whatsoever.